 Additional requirements in comparison with AS/NZS 4801

-The Federal Safety Commissioner (FSC) has stricted requirements to develop documented processes for all WHS associated activities comparing the AS/NZS 4801.
-Here are some requirments:
+The Federal Safety Commissioner (FSC) has strict requirements to develop documented processes for all WHS associated activities comparing the AS/NZS 4801.
+Here are some requirements:

-- Documented process to ensure all current health and safety legislation, codes of practice and Australian standards relevant to the project are readily available on site and workers are informed of the method of access.
+- The documented process to ensure all current health and safety legislation, codes of practice and Australian standards relevant to the project are readily available on-site and workers are informed of the method of access.
 Also, to ensure changes are reviewed and processes updated as required.

-- Documented process to ensure that senior managers demonstrate participation in the company HIRAC processes.
+- The documented process ensures that senior managers demonstrate participation in the company HIRAC processes.

-- Documented process to ensure the project HIRAC process is undertaken by personnel trained in the use of the company’s HIRAC methodology and tools.
+- The documented process to ensure the project HIRAC process is undertaken by personnel trained in the use of the company’s HIRAC methodology and tools.

-- Documented process to liaise with client/public/other entities to implement a HIRAC process for any hazards impacting any of the parties.
+- The documented process to liaise with client/public/other entities to implement a HIRAC process for any hazards impacting any of the parties.

-- Documented process to define the company’s acceptable risk level and management actions to be taken if assessed risk is higher than that level.
+- The documented process to define the company’s acceptable risk level and management actions to be taken if the assessed risk is higher than that level.

 - Documented process to ensure inspection, measuring and test equipment related to health and safety is identified, calibrated, and maintained in accordance with manufacturers’ requirements and relevant legislation, codes of practice and Australian standards.

-- Documented process to manage corrective actions for identifying organisation-wide issues and ensuring lessons learnt are communicated throughout the organisation.
+- The documented process to manage corrective actions for identifying organisation-wide issues and ensuring lessons learnt are communicated throughout the organisation.

-- Documented process that ensures senior managers regularly visit the site and discuss WHS issues with site management and workers.
+- The documented process ensures senior managers regularly visit the site and discuss WHS issues with site management and workers.